joharav/joharav.github.io/_pages/about.md

   - /about.html
 ---

-** Welcome to my homepage!
+# Welcome to my homepage! #

-I am Johar Arrieta Vidal, a PhD Candidate in Economics at the [University of Michigan] (https://lsa.umich.edu/econ).
+I am Johar Arrieta Vidal, a PhD Candidate in Economics at the [University of Michigan](https://lsa.umich.edu/econ).

 My main research topics are Macroeconomics, Behavioral and International Economics.